miniThrottle: A model railroad WiFi throttle.

 This allows fine tuning of the controls used by miniThrottle.

-To a large extent miniThrottle lives apart from DCC-Ex.
-And as a result setting of routes is an "automation" run on miniThrottle rather than DCC-Ex.
-These settings allow tuning of how those miniThrottle automations will run.
+Roster, turnouts and routes can be defined independently of DCC-Ex on MiniThrottle.
+And as a result setting of routes is an "automation" generally run on miniThrottle rather than DCC-Ex.
+These settings allow tuning of how those miniThrottle automations will run, eg time delays between switching of turnouts.

 Sets how quickly the brake charges and discharges.
 Requires miniThrottle to be compiled with brake option.

-This defines the characteristics of the relay service if the miniThrottle was compiled with option.
+This defines the characteristics of the relay service if the miniThrottle was compiled with DCC-Ex serial connectivity and the relay port defined.

 This defines the characteristics of the web server.
 The idle timeout defines if the web server should stop running if it has been idle for longe than a timeout period.
 Note the standard number of concurrent network connections of all kinds is limited to 8.
 Therefore opening a web browser to miniThrottle will reduce to number of relay connections available, if using miniThrottle as a DCC-Ex relay.